senx/warp10-spark-examples/README.md

 The data from `04.csv` will then be saved in your Warp 10 instance.

-# Conclusion
+## Conclusion

-In this blog post we have walked you through the use of the Warp 10 Analytics Engine in Spark.
+In this blog post, we have walked you through the use of the Warp 10 Analytics Engine in Spark.
 We hope that this gave you a good overview of the capabilities of this integration and that you will be able to use this approach for solving your time series problems at scale.

-Do not hesitate to join [*The Warp 10 Lounge*](https://lounge.warp10.io/), the Slack community of Warp 10 users, where you will be able to discuss this topic and many more with like minded people.
+Do not hesitate to join [*The Warp 10 Lounge*](https://lounge.warp10.io/), the Slack community of Warp 10 users, where you will be able to discuss this topic and many more with like-minded people.